 BANDY DURING THE OLYMPIC GAMES IN OSLO

 The background for the Winter Games in Oslo 1952 was quite peculiar.
-It was not an expressed wish from the various Norwegian winter sports federations to arrange these Games, but it was purely a political idea from the beginning and through to the final decision!
+It was not an expressed wish from the various Norwegian winter sports federations to arrange these games, but it was purely a political idea from the beginning and through to the final decision!

-The idea came up during tragic circumstances in a Nazi-concentration camp called Sachsenhausen in Germany during World War II where several Norwegian politicians had been incarcerated because of their opposition to Nazi-Germany’s occupation of Norway.
+The idea came up during tragic circumstances in a Nazi-concentration camp called Sachsenhausen in Germany during World War II, where several Norwegian politicians had been incarcerated because of their opposition to Nazi-Germany’s occupation of Norway.
 Amongst them were a future Prime Minister of Norway, a future Deputy Mayor of Oslo, a future Cabinet member and an already known architect.

 Right after the war ended in 1945 these people came back to Norway and almost immediately decided to try to get the Winter Olympics 1952 to Oslo and started to promote the idea in the political system.
 The 1948 Games was excluded for financial reasons after the war.
-In August 1946 Oslo’s politicians decided to apply to the IOC to get the games in 1952.
+In August 1946, Oslo’s politicians decided to apply to the IOC to get the games in 1952.
 The application was supported by Mr. Thomas Fearnley, then a Norwegian Board Member in IOC.
 As the story goes, the political process and the decision were without any real debates, but perhaps the most unusual part of it was that the application to the IOC was sent without much interest having been shown by the Norwegian winter sports’ federations.
 And it was decided that, if Oslo got the Games, the architect from the Nazi-concentration camp’s idea sessions should get the job of designing the various arenas.
 And so, it happened!

 At the time the IOC required that a sport that wanted to participate in the Olympics had an international federation behind it.
 Bandy did not have that until the International Bandy Federation, IBF, was established in 1955.
 However, an international bandy rules committee was put together in 1949 by Sweden, Finland and Norway.
-An exception for not having a federation were a few bandy games in 1928 in the first Winter Spartakiade ever which took place in Oslo between socialist teams from Norway, Sweden and Soviet.
+An exception for not having a federation were a few bandy games in 1928 in the first Winter Spartakiade ever.
+That took place in Oslo between socialist teams from Norway, Sweden and Soviet.

 Oslo was awarded the Games